Letitia Woods Brown

-Letitia Woods Brown (October 24, 1915 – August 3, 1976) was an African American researcher and historian.
-Earning a master's degree in 1935 from Ohio State University and a Ph.D. in 1966 from Harvard University, she served as a researcher and historian for over four decades and became one of the first black woman to earn a PhD from Harvard University in history.
+Letitia Woods Brown (October 24, 1915 – August 3, 1976) was an American researcher and historian.
+Earning a master's degree in 1935 from Ohio State University, she served as a researcher and historian for over four decades and became one of the first black women to earn a PhD in history from Harvard University.

 As a teacher, she started her career in Macon County, Alabama, between 1935 and 1936.
-Later in 1937, she became Tuskegee Institute's instructor in history but left in 1940.
-Between 1940 and 1945 she worked at LeMoyne-Owen College in Memphis, Tennessee, as a tutor.
+Later in 1937, she became the Tuskegee Institute's instructor in history but left in 1940.
+Between 1940 and 1945 she worked at LeMoyne–Owen College in Memphis, Tennessee, as a tutor.
 From 1968 to 1971, she served as a Fulbright lecturer at Monash University and Australia National University followed by a period in 1971 working as a consultant at the Federal Executive Institute.

 Between 1971 and 1976 she served as a history professor in the African-American faculty of George Washington University and became the first full-time black member.
-She also served as a primary consultant for the Schlesinger Library’s Black Women Oral History project during the course of her professional career.
-Aside from teaching history, Brown wrote and contributed to books on Washington, D.C., such as Washington from Banneker to Douglas, 1791 – 1870 and Washington in the New Era, 1870 – 1970.
+She also served as a primary consultant for the Schlesinger Library's Black Women Oral History Project during the course of her professional career.
+Aside from teaching history, Brown wrote and contributed to books on Washington, D.C., such as Free Negroes in the District, 1791–1846 and Washington in the New Era, 1870–1970.